RichardLitt/practice/README.md

 Practice
 ====

-> “Practice makes the master.” - Patrick Rothfuss
+> “Practice makes the master.” - Patrick Rothfuss, _The Name of the Wind_

 This is an attempt to have a daily to do list, which will display what hasn't been done today in the console.